 Registering your dog

-To register your dog for the first time in Noosa Shire, complete the dog registration application and email or return to Council's customer service centre at 9 Pelican Street, Tewantin.
+To register your dog for the first time in Noosa Shire, complete this dog registration application.

 Please check our Dog page for details about what it means to be a responsible dog owner in Noosa Shire.

 Email my dog registration renewal notice